oliverchubet/theory_of_computation/notes/approximation_algorithms.md

 There are many problems for which we do not have efficient algorithms.
 Furthermore, we do not know whether efficient solutions exist in general for these problems.
-In some of these cases, we can get approximate solutions.
+However, in some of these cases, we can efficiently compute approximate solutions.
 In this section we discuss some well-known optimization problems.
 We define what an approximate solution is and give some examples of approximation algorithms.